I’m Meant to Have an Orgasmic Life

 Desire makes you weak.

-And this energy also moves beyond us— it lives in how I penetrate the world with my attention.
-How I show up fully in a moment, how I let beauty move me, how I offer presence like touch— slow, intentional, and real.
+And this energy also moves beyond us; it lives in how I penetrate the world with my attention.
+How I show up fully in a moment, how I let beauty move me, how I offer presence through a touch or a glance…. slow, intentional, and real.

 just walking down the street.